 This interpretation is not only contradictory in itself, but it also undermines the prohibitions in European patent law.
 In response, the EU Commission issued an explanatory notice, which concluded that products (plants/animals and plant/animal parts) that are obtained by means of essentially biological processes are excluded from patentability.

 Consequently, there was some urgency that the EPO should adapt its legal practice in accordance with the interpretation presented by EU institutions.
 In 2017 the Administrative Council of the EPO, which represents all the contracting states, added the new rule 28 (2) to the Implementing Regulations of the European Patent Convention (EPC).
 The decision of the Administrative Council from 29 June 2017 amending Rules 27 and 28 of the Implementing Regulations can be found here.
 In that regard the EPO pulished a press release on 29.6.2017.
 According to this rule neither the processes of conventional breeding (‘essentially biological’) nor the resulting plants or animals are patentable.
-However, the EPO failed to fully adopt the EU Commission notice.
-The EPO still considers only plants and animals derived from crossing and selection as not-patentable, while treating processes that concern the selection without crossing or random mutations as patentable inventions.
+However, the EPO failed to fully adopt the EU Commission`s notice.
+The EPO still considers only plants and animals derived from crossing and selection as notpatentable, while treating processes that concern the selection without crossing or random mutations as patentable inventions.
 The new rule 28(2) of the Implementing Regulations clarifies:

 Under Article 53(b), European patents shall not be granted in respect of plants or animals exclusively obtained by means of an essentially biological process.